Missouri Court Records

 How do I Find Out if My Bankruptcy Case is Closed in Missouri?

 Interested persons in Missouri may contact the courthouse where the bankruptcy case is filed to find out if it is closed.
-Alternatively, through certain government-approved third-party sites, individuals may track bankruptcy cases and confirm their statuses.
+Alternatively, through certain government-approved third-party sites, individuals may be able to track bankruptcy cases and confirm their statuses.

 Generally, after the trustee has sold the properties, paid out the proceeds, and has filed paperwork with the appropriate court, the case will close.
 With most chapter 7 bankruptcy filers, after collecting the discharge (the decree that relieves debtors of qualified debts), the case should be closed in 4–6 months after filing the bankruptcy papers.